cyberLaVoy/cyberlavoy.github.io/_posts/2019-12-09-text-to-speech-google-wavenet-with-python.md

 The format of this web request came from watching the network activity on this [WaveNet](https://cloud.google.com/text-to-speech/#convert-your-text-to-speech-right-now) web page.
 I then copied the format of the POST request, made when using the tool under "Convert your text to speech right now".

-The token is generated after CAPTCHA verification, and pressing "RESUME".
+The authentication token is generated after CAPTCHA verification, and pressing "RESUME".
 You will need to copy the new generated token, found in the POST request, into the code below.

 ```python
 import requests, base64, json